ciamac-da/react-simple-task-0/README.md

        EN
-          0- Make 2 new Folders in src called components and containers, put App.css, App.js and App.test.js file inside of containers folder.
+          0- Create a React App.
+Make 2 new Folders in src called components and containers, put App.css, App.js and App.test.js file inside of containers folder.

           1- Create TWO new components(UserInput and UserOutput) inside of components folder.